Toggle quick links

 Empowering Parishes to Serve with Compassion

-Working together as a community is at the heart of Anglicare WA’s mission.
-Real and lasting change happens when people, families, and organisations join forces to support one another.
+Working together is at the heart of Anglicare WA’s mission.
+Real change happens when people, families and organisations join forces to support one another.
+Parishes are an important part of this shared effort.

-This shared effort builds stronger, more caring communities that can face challenges together.
 Local parishes are a key part of this work.
 They are often the first-place people turn to when they need help, whether it’s financial stress, emotional struggles, or feeling alone.
-Because parishes are close to their communities, they can quickly see what’s needed and offer support with care and understanding.
+Because parishes are so connected to their communities, they can quickly recognise what’s needed and offer support with care and understanding.

-By partnering with Anglicare WA, parishes can do even more.
-Anglicare WA brings expert services like counselling, housing help, financial support and advocacy.
+Anglicare WA partners with parishes to bring expert services like counselling, housing assistance, financial support and advocacy.
 This adds to the care parishes already provide, creating a more complete support system for people in need.
-Together, Anglicare WA and parishes share knowledge, learn from each other, and grow stronger.
-This partnership helps communities become more united, compassionate, and ready to face the future.
+This partnership helps build communities that are more connected, supported and ready to face challenges together.

 Young person and a child painting on a canvas together.